 Ms. Sakata serves on the Board of Directors of Konnichian’s Urasenke Foundation in Kyoto.
 As such she plays an important role in the many activities and programs that Urasenke Konnichian offers within Japan and internationally.
 In 2015 she participated in the opening events of the Japan Pavilion for Expo Milano.
 Later that same year Ms. Sakata led a program at the State Hermitage Museum in St. Petersburg, Russia.
 More recently she headed the Introduction to Chado program in the United Arab Emirates in 2017.
 Ms. Sakata also acts as a Visiting Professor at the Kyoto Notre Dame University.

-At her father Zabosai Oiemoto sama’s suggestion, Ms. Makiko Sakata has consented to become the Honorary President of UMAA.
-The Urasenke Midorikai Alumni Association is honored that she has agreed to become our honorary president.
+The Urasenke Midorikai Alumni Association is honored that Ms. Sakata has consented to become the Honorary President of UMAA at her father Zabosai Oiemoto sama’s suggestion.
 She delivered the opening address of the third International UMAA meeting held in Kyoto, Japan, on June 28, 2018.
 This meeting was attended by the 53 participants of the first International Intensive Study and by current Midorikai students.
-[Minutes of this meeting are posted on the UMAA website midorikai.org] She spoke about studying Chanoyu as a Way which naturally leads to the growth of humanistic values.
-Ms. Sakata encourages all of us to practice our Tea in a manner that will fulfill Daisosho sama’s vision of Peacefulness through a Bowl of Tea.
+[Read the meeting minutes.]
+She spoke about studying chanoyu as a way which naturally leads to the growth of humanistic values.
+Ms. Sakata encourages all of us to practice our Tea in a manner that will fulfill Daisosho sama’s vision of “peacefulness through a bowl of tea.”

 We look forward to Ms. Sakata’s guidance and leadership into the future!